CREATE AN EPIC BERLIN ITINERARY FOR 2 DAYS

 You can have a late lunch here and then start a little shopping trip.

-Even if you are not into shopping, checking out the most famous shopping street, Kurfürstendamm, is one of the best things to do in Berlin in 2 days.
+Even if you are not shopping, I recommend checking out the most famous shopping street, Kurfürstendamm.
 Don’t forget to stop by at KaDeWe, the most prominent shopping mall in Germany, hosting many luxury shops.